 Endoscopy, Tube, DCR

-Guidelines weakly suggest performing probing under local anesthesia around 6–9 months of age for unilateral cases.
-4) For bilateral cases, it was deemed inconclusive.
-The PEDIG RCT found no significant difference between immediate probing and delayed probing groups.
+For unilateral cases, probing under local anesthesia around 6–9 months of age is weakly suggested 4).
+For bilateral cases, sufficient evidence is limited.
+In the PEDIG RCT, no significant difference was found between immediate probing and delayed probing groups.
 Considering the possibility of spontaneous resolution, a strategy of prioritizing conservative management until 12 months of age is also an option.

 QWhat to do if probing fails?